mpvallil/Senior-Design-Project/README.md

-# ECE484Project15client
+## Plink Android App

-This is the repository for the Plink project Android application
+This is the Plink project Android application